-Whenever you are presented with make config options dialogs, if you do not need to change the default choices, then optimally either hit 'ESC' or 'Cancel' the options dialog instead of selecting OK to save those (default) options.
+Whenever you are presented with make config options dialogs, if you do not need to change the default choices, then preferably either hit ESC or click Cancel in the options dialog instead of hitting ENTER or clicking "OK" which saves those (default) options.

 portsnap auto to update the ports tree.

-synth status to do the scan of the updated ports tree and to do a dry run of upgrade-system.
+synth status to scan the updated ports tree.

 synth upgrade-system to build and install the updates.

 To automate the workflow add the following series of commands to root's crontab:

 Upon receiving the email from the completed crob job notifying you there are updates to install, login and install the updates: